 Leave the Coonawarra Valley and its endless horizon of vineyards to enter a vast wooded plain.
 It's a peaceful drive to the small coastal town of Victor Harbor on the Fleurieu Peninsula for an overnight stay in simple but comfortable accommodation, nestled on a hillside in the middle of a beautiful park.

-Spend overnight stays in the wilderness first, on the fringes of Flinders Chase National Park, then by the seaside in a simple yet comfortable Kingscote address.
+Spend your first night staying in the wilderness, on the fringes of Flinders Chase National Park, then by the seaside in a simple yet comfortable Kingscote address.

 Catch your flight home.

 Today it is sadly time to head home.
 Catch an overnight flight, which will land back in the UK the next day.

 A la carte

 With a few extra days

 SydneyThis is one of the most iconic waterfront locations on Earth.
 Adorned with its sail-like opera house and bridge overlooking one of the most beautiful bays in the world, Sydney has a wealth of gems to explore, whether through its neighbourhoods including the City, The Rocks, Paddington and Newtown; or through its world-renowned beaches of Bondi and Manly; or by exploring its natural wonders such as the Blue Mountains and the Hunter Valley.

 The Red CentreDrive through the scorching air in a 4x4 Take the track through the Red Centre, the spiritual heart of the country.
 This area plays host to some of Earth's most breathtaking natural wonders: the sunset over the reddish-brown monolith of Uluru; the mystical aura of Kata Tjuta's 36 golden rock domes; the huge dust clouds that pass over the vast expanses of red earth; and the dizzying rock formations of Kings Canyon.